 Acupuncture is increasingly being used to treat acute and chronic sporting injuries world wide (Meleger and Borg-Stein, 2000), and an exciting development in the treatment of sporting injuries with acupuncture now includes research on the effect of acupuncture on performance, muscle strength, fatigue, and endurance.
 Further studies measuring the benefits of acupuncture against standard treatment are also showing promising results (Pelham, Holt, and Stalker, 2001).

 One study showed that certain acupuncture points increase communication with the central nervous system to reset muscle spindles and restore balance (Sklar, 2009), allowing for quicker recovery from sporting activities while increasing endurance and performance.

 Sfara (2013) in her thesis “Acupuncture in Sports Medicine,” lists more than 20 references to studies done predominantly in the US, which is increasingly gaining acceptance by sporting professionals because of the benefits seen on the field and in research.
 Our team has experience treating professional ballet dancers, world champion kick boxers, league, union and soccer players, swimmers, runners, cyclists, yoga students and teachers, martial arts students, golfers, rowers, kayakers, tennis players, and weight lifters.

-Often it is thought that acupuncture works best to relieve pain but, more importantly for athletes, is the emerging evidence of the heightened healing and recovery response that acupuncture initiates that is not matched by other therapies.
+For those that experience muscular pain the emerging evidence is of an heightened healing and recovery response that acupuncture initiates that is not matched by other therapies.

 A recent systematic review evaluating all robust randomised clinical trials investigating the treatment of lateral elbow pain with acupuncture found that acupuncture and moxibustion showed a significantly higher cure rate than standard procedure, including steroid injections (Gadau et al., 2014).